CharlesBuilds2000/Personal-Projects/README.md

-# Personal-Projects
+# Personal-Projects | C++

+Each folder contains a finished C++ project.

-These are programs that I build during my free time.
+These projects are mostly build using the standard C++ library.